nikohoffren/kuopio-public-transport/README.md

 # kuopio-public-transport

-## Website to find all the busses/bus routes, Vilkku-bicycles and Biketaxis in Kuopio/Siilinjärvi region.
+## Website to find all the Vilkku busses/bus routes, Vilkku-bicycles and Biketaxis in Kuopio/Siilinjärvi region.
 Made in JavaScript with Netlify functions.